Castaway Cay Guide & Tips

 If you ask me, Disney should just sanitize the real backstory a bit and have Castaway Cay tell the story of rum-running in the Caribbean.
 The Pirates of the Caribbean films have certainly opened that door, and a rum-running backstory would make more sense on the context of the island and would be easier for guests to grasp.

-This combination of proximity to the ship (people are lazy) and things to do is a dangerous mix, which results in this beach being by far the most popular.
+This combination of proximity to the ship and things to do is a dangerous mix, which results in this beach being by far the most popular.
 If you plan on spending all day at the Family Beach, arrive early and stake claim to your spot.
 Your swords from Pirate Night will come in handy as you defend your spots from other guests attempting to pillage and plunder.

 Guests tend not to want to be stranded on the island, and overcompensate for the fear that this will happen by leaving the beach about 1-2 hours before the ship leaves.
 The ship will not leave you behind, and unless you’re hiding in some bushes, you couldn’t get accidentally left behind if you want since Crew Members “sweep” the island to clear it of guests.
 Stay until the last 15 minutes to enjoy Castaway Cay almost all to yourselves!

 Serenity Bay is the adults-only beach, and is most distant beach on the island.
 As compared to the other beaches, it is much, much quieter.
 Serenity Bay is a great place to kick back and just relax in paradise.
 It’s perfect for that.
 If you want to actually do something, though, Serenity Bay is your worst option on the island.
 Beyond simply relaxing, eating, and a limited set of activities like massages and cabana rental, there is not much substance to Serenity Bay.